c-c-z/golay/README.md

 			using SSE for decoding,
 			starts several decode processes and
 			uses a single process to encode.

+		src/def
+			includes the default coder.
+			the version
+				has the lowest memory usage,
+				calculates everything on the FPU and
+				reads buffered, de-/ encodes and writes buffered up to 3 Bytes at once.

 	All file accesses are buffered, therefore it doesn't make a difference how many bytes the coder reads/ writes at once!